snakemake/snakemake-executor-plugin-flux/README.md

 Each plugin is expected to have, at the top level of the module (e.g., `snakemake_executor_example.<func>`), the following functions or attributes for Snakemake to find:

  - A custom dataclasses.dataclass with namespaced executor plugin arguments
+ - A `snakemake_minimum_version` that defines the minimum version of snakemake your plugin is compatible with.
  - `add_args`: will take as input the parser, and add the dataclass as namespaced arguments (e.g, `<plugin>_arg`).
  - `parse`: takes the parsed arguments "args" and converts back to dataclass, and does any changes that are needed for the executor.
 This could be where defaults are adjusted depending on the choice.
  - `local_executor`: should be akin to a "pointer" to whatever class you want Snakemake to use for your local executor.
 For most, this can be the `snakemake.executor.CPUExecutor`